michaelscotthurley/interview-questions/readme.md

 ## General Questions

 * What did you learn yesterday/this week?
+  I learned about how to incorporate an angular app in express.

 * What excites or interests you about coding?
+  I am excited by the opportunity to improve the lives of people using technolgy, by offering visually appealing, effective solutions to daily problems or inconveniences.

 * What is a recent technical challenge you experienced and how did you solve it?

 * What UI, Security, Performance, SEO, Maintainability or Technology considerations do you make while building a web application or site?

 * Talk about your preferred development environment.
+  I prefer to work in on Apple systems in OS X. For code writing, I prefer to use Sublime Text.
+As for programming languages, I feel most comfortable working with Javascript and jQuery.

 * Which version control systems are you familiar with?
+  I am proficient working with Git and Github.
+I have used both these local and remote tools for version control in both individual and collaborative projects.

 * Can you describe your workflow when you create a web page?
+  I first define the purpose of the web page or the problem that I am attempting to solve.
+I then develop user stories that help guide the outline of the core functionality of the site.
+From there, I wireframe how the site will visually look.
+After those steps, I decide which technologies I will need to accomplish the completion of the project (i.e. Is this a front-end application or full-stack?
+Is there an API avilable that could be helpful to populate data for site)

 * If you have 5 different stylesheets, how would you best integrate them into the site?

 * Can you describe the difference between progressive enhancement and graceful degradation?

 * Describe how you would create a simple slideshow page, without any frameworks (HTML/CSS/JS only).
+  I would first create a bare bones HTML site in which I would create a div element with a particular class or ID.
+Then I would use CSS to style the div to meet the alignment and size specifications that I desired.
+Then, I would write a javascript applicaiton to manipulate this DOM element to cycle through images.

 * If you could master one technology this year, what would it be?
+  Ruby

 * Explain the importance of standards and standards bodies.
+  Standards and the bodies that create them, are imprortant to the advancement of the web development.
+Without standards, it would be difficult to develop applications that were supported by all commonly used web browsers.
+Standards ensure that code will work for the user, regardless of OS or browser selection.

 ## HTML Questions